Noodieknoodie/FIPLI3/docs/FIPLI3 Database Schema.md

     FOREIGN KEY (liability_category_id) REFERENCES liability_categories (liability_category_id) ON DELETE CASCADE
 );

+-- this table operates essentially the exact same as 'type INFLOW' within inflows_outflows but separated so that social security / pensions / defined benifits. etc. incomes can be tracked separately from other general inflows. additionally, this table uses start_age and end_age as opposed to start_year and end_year as seen in inflows_outflows.
+However, python handles all years and ages the same.
 CREATE TABLE retirement_income_plans (
     income_plan_id INTEGER PRIMARY KEY AUTOINCREMENT,
     plan_id INTEGER NOT NULL,